General Secretary: Bernie Corbett

 I first joined the EC nearly a decade ago.
 I remain hugely impressed by how much a small staff can achieve with the support of the voluntary committees and members.
 It is our union and it’s important that we continue to feel able to approach officers with work related problems.
 All too often writers – who are at the beginning of the creative chain – can be marginalised or simply forgotten.
 I hope that my contribution helps the Guild to remind members that we are here to help and support and to make sure that writers remain in the creative room.
 I currently represent Cornwall and Devon.

 First I was a member of Theatre Writers Union (TWU) which I joined after my first play was given a professional workshop by North West Playwrights and went on to Chair the Manchester branch.
 When TWU merged with the Guild I stepped back and got on with my writing and being a member.
 The Guild has made great strides, particularly under Bernie Corbett's leadership and when I moved to Liverpool I wanted to be part of making the work of the Guild even stronger.
 It has helped me on many occasions and every time I meet a writer who is not a member I think they're missing out and find I can't help pointing this out.
 I have helped establish the Merseyside branch and have been representing the Branch at the EC.

-Gail Renard – Chair of Television Committee
+Emma Reeves – Chair of the Children's Committee